jtechc/zyteclient/README.md

 Ideally..
 #### File loader will load any folders/files within the specified commandsDirectory and eventsDirectory.

-Then require the CommandConstructor and you have some required and optional properties.
+Then require the `CommandConstructor` and you have some required/optional properties.

 ```javascript
 //top of ping.js